Playoff agitators opposing fans love to hate

 The 6-foot-2, 202-pound Kesler is as mean and nasty as they come, and even at 32 he's not slowing down.
 Kesler does much of his dirty work in the faceoff circle, where he'll grapple with top-line centers until the two are contorted like contestants in a game of Twister.
 Kessler has won 141 of his 258 faceoffs (54.7 percent) so far this postseason.

-Through 12 playoff games, Kesler leads Anaheim in penalty minutes (26) and ranks second among Ducks forwards in ice time (21:00), behind only Ryan Getzlaf.
+Through 12 playoff games, Kesler leads Anaheim in penalty minutes (26) and is second among Ducks forwards in ice time (21:00), behind only captain Ryan Getzlaf.
 He's likely to spend most of the series trying to tick off the Predators' top line of Ryan Johansen, Viktor Arvidsson and Filip Forsberg.

 Austin Watson, Nashville Predators

-At 25, Watson may not be a household name in Anaheim, or even in Nashville, for that matter.
-But the 6-foot-4, 204-pound right wing certainly left his mark during the Predators' dominating series wins over the Chicago Blackhawks and St. Louis Blues in Rounds 1 and 2.
+At 25, Watson might not be a household name in Anaheim -- or even in Nashville, for that matter.
+But the 6-foot-4, 204-pound right winger certainly left his mark during the Predators' dominating series wins over the Chicago Blackhawks and St. Louis Blues in Rounds 1 and 2.

 Patric Hornqvist, Pittsburgh Penguins